Helping Students Get Started in an Online Class

 Example 2

-During the first few days of class, introduce yourself to the class to help everyone get to know you.
-Of particular interest is your professional and academic information and other information that you feel comfortable in sharing on-line.
+During the first few days of class, introduce yourself to help everyone get to know you.
+Of particular interest is your professional and academic information and other information that you feel comfortable sharing online.

-Please respond to at least one of your classmates introductions as they are posted.
+Please respond to at least two of your classmates’introductions as they are posted.
 This is our chance to get to know one another before the real coursework begins!
 Click on the Reply button to submit your post.

-• Clarify the structure and function of the course components.
-Provide some kind of course orientation for students so that they know where to find things in the course and how components work together.
-Some options for doing this:
+- Clarify the course structure and function of course components.
+Provide an orientation for students, so they know where to find key course materials and resources and understand how components work together.
+Consider different options for doing this:

-• Redundant information is okay!
-You may already have your instructor contact info in your Syllabus, but also including on the main Moodle page makes it much easier for students to find when they need it.
+- Redundant information is okay!
+For example, you may already have your instructor contact information in your syllabus, but also including your information on the main Moodle page makes it easy to find when needed.

 Workshop Information